textpotential/bibliarchic/scraps_chapt3.md

 Maybe even note here that this notion of bible
 Is Jewish and not how I read the Christian notion of bible throughout most of history.
 Levinas offers bible as anarchic and xian history is archic.

+The Greek word used most often for this roll book is biblon.
+So, as I said before, before bible became Bible, it was book.

+I need to say something here about my choice of a Jewish thinker to introduce a chapter on bible when I am headed in a direction of a more focused critique of Christian notions of bible as archic.
+Seems to fit here because the rise of the codex is not taken up by Non-Jesus Jews in the same way it is taken up by Jesus Jews.
+Perhaps here I return to my musing about the tablets as bible?
+Either way, I at least need to admit in a note that I have a hunch that Jewish notions of bible don't perform the same archic tendencies that we find in the Christian tradition.
+Of course, theses traditions are both polyvalent and have a wide range of expressions of bible.
+Our look at the Talmudic page in chapter 4 will point to some material manifestations of this hunch I have.
+For now, I will focus on a Christian concept of bible that is deeply embedded in codex as a form and arche as a disposition.

+This would be mostly the Roberts and skeat stuff and turner and some specific book history work on the emergence of the codex.
+- find some non bible focused works recently on history of book and see how they trace transition of dominance from roll to codex.

+### the Christian book ###
+Begin here with the image of the mosaics of the gospel writers in Ravenna, with a basket of rolls And a codex on the desk.
+The New Testament writings were not simply a theological translation of Jewish writings, they were also a material media translation of the notion of scripture from roll to codex.